 It was important the school I attended could accommodate my academic needs, but throughout my entire academic career, Alabama always went above and beyond to ensure I was successful.
 Student Support Services made sure I was on top of my studies.
 I made the Dean's List.
 For the first time in my life, I had exceptional grades.
 I was studying a field I had a passion for, and because of that, I graduated with honors in 2019.
 For all I have accomplished in many ways, wearing my class ring every day is what I am most proud of.

-Now here I am, a communications fellow and athlete reporter with Special Olympics North America.
+Now here I am, a communications specialist and athlete reporter with Special Olympics North America.
 My first journalism job post-graduation with the organization that first believed in me.
 And no matter where my career takes me, I will always get to say it started with Special Olympics.

 I take a lot of pride in that.